drwhirstyburgers/punchclock/README.md

     - I noticed that when I tried to come back to the heroku app after I had left it inactive I would get an error message because the session had ended but the browser was trying to render the last page I had been on.
     - I will trigger the method in the before action on the shifts controller.

+  3. As a developer I want to utilize enumerators to determine whether the teacher is working.
+    - Updating the boolean from a method was proving rather challenging so I switched to the enumerator method.
+It also offers a little more dynamism in terms of calling it in conditionals.

 I have worked hard on this.
 I hope it shows what I am capable of.